Bahaar Aane Tak

-Bahaar Aane Tak is a 1990 Bollywood family drama movie directed by Tariq Shah and produced by Gulshan Kumar.
+Bahaar Aane Tak is a 1990 Indian Hindi-language drama movie directed by Tariq Shah and produced by Gulshan Kumar.
 The cinematographer of this film is Ajay Prabhakar.
 The film revolves around a man who coincidentally marries a woman who was once raped by his close friend.
 It stars Roopa Ganguly, Moon Moon Sen, Sumeet Saigal, Tariq Shah, Shammi, Ram Mohan and Navin Nischol.
 The music of the film was composed by Rajesh Roshan.

-Notwithstanding an interesting storyline, the movie was a debacle at the box office.
-The film brought doom to Roopa Ganguly's Bollywood career.
-The songs from this movie were popular in the 1990s.